Aniketkhote/refreshed/README.md

 - **Support for Latest Technologies**: By supporting the latest Flutter and Dart packages, refreshed GetX enables you to leverage the newest features and functionalities available in the ecosystem.

 - **Community-Driven Development**: We've listened to feedback from the community and incorporated many suggestions and improvements to make GetX even better.

-Apologies for the oversight.
-Let's include the note you requested at the end of the README:

 ---